monaxov/acadia/README.md

 It is accessible  not only with audio interface, but also with screenreader and Braile display.
 Though the main concept  seems to be   realized, there are some features that in our humble opinion decrease its practical meaning:

-- a limit to the number of values represented is just 29
+- the number of values that can be represented is limited to  29 items
 - presence of an Internet connection  is vital
 - valid data types  are only list and dict
 - inability to integrate into third-party applications